-The boat was carrying more than 40 people when it capsized.
+The boat was carrying more than 40 people on a fishing expedition when it capsized.

 Harry Edwards, a spokesman for the U.S. State Department, said Tuesday that so far 19 American passengers have been rescued.
 But the search continues for seven more American passengers, he said.